Accounting & Accountability Research Group (AARG)

 The Accounting and Accountability Research Group is committed to supporting and conducting scholarship in accountancy and providing a platform for the advancement of accounting-related research.
-The Group is home to a growing number of research-active accounting staff within The School of Business and Management at QMUL.
-Although the Group is home to researchers who are working in a variety of different fields and utilising various different approaches and methods, we identify three main streams of research:
+The Group is home to academic colleagues, affiliate members and PhD scholars within The School of Business and Management at QMUL.
+Although members of AARG work in a variety of research fields and utilise different approaches and methods, we identify the following research streams:

 The work of members of the Accounting and Accountability Research Group (AARG) addresses important contemporary and historical topics in accounting research.
 The Group serves as a vehicle for the exchange of ideas among accounting researchers, facilitates collaborative work within the School, hosts international speakers and research visitors and has acquired a national profile through building networks with professional accountancy bodies and hosting national and international accounting conferences.
 The contribution of AARG to the theoretical and empirical development of the discipline is evidenced by publications in high-ranking accounting journals such as Accounting, Organisations and Society; Critical Perspectives in Accounting; Accounting, Auditing and Accountability Journal; British Accounting Review; European Accounting Review and Accounting Forum.

 Group members are involved in a number of areas of research:

 Business models and financialisation